fairdirect/foodrescue-app/README.md

         cd /path-to-your/zxing-cpp/
         ```

-    2. **Configure the build.** Be sure to point `CMAKE_INSTALL_PREFIX` to your installation directory; the command below is aleready suitable if you defined it as instructed above.
+    2. **Configure the build.** Explanations of the variables:

-        Note: The command line options to not build the example applications prevent a build fail in step "Linking CXX executable ZXingWriter" with error message "ZXingWriter.cpp.o: requires unsupported dynamic reloc R_ARM_REL32".
-We don't need these examples for Android, and they are probably not made for Android anyway.)
+        * **`BUILD_…`**.
+Setting the CMake variables `BUILD_…=OFF` prevents building the ZXing-C++ examples, which would fail in step "Linking CXX executable ZXingWriter" with error message "ZXingWriter.cpp.o: requires unsupported dynamic reloc R_ARM_REL32".
+We don't need these examples for Android, and they are probably not made for Android anyway.

+        * *(For all other variables, see the documentation for the foodrescue-app CMake run in [5.5.
+Android Build Process](#55-android-build-process).)*

         ```
         mkdir -p build/android && cd build/android